LetyPG/LetyPG/README.md

 ## Manual & Automation | Web & Mobile

 **About Me:** <br>
-I am an actual worker at Wazuh Cybersecurity Technology as a QA Engineer
 ---
-## 📝 Professional Profile
+## Professional Profile
 QA Engineer with solid experience in both manual and automated testing, applying QA strategies across Agile projects.
 Proficient in diverse testing methodologies (BDD/TDD), frameworks, and CI/CD workflows.
 Skilled in designing and executing functional, API, database, and non-functional tests (security, usability, performance).
 Passionate about continuous improvement, software quality, and building practices that align testing with product architecture.

-💡 I recently launched **[Compilador QA](#)**, an educational website designed to share QA knowledge and best practices with the community.
-This also has the intention to help QA professionals and students learn and grow.
+I recently launched **[Compilador QA](https://www.compiladorqa.tech/)**, an educational website designed to share QA knowledge and best practices with the community.
+This also aims to help QA professionals and students learn and grow.
+I also created **[siem_even_log_processor](https://github.com/LetyPG/siem_event_log_processor)** with the goal of maintaining a focus on good quality assurance practices, an application with system logic to process events received after a scan executed by a network monitoring SIEM.
+This program could connect to a SIEM and extend its capabilities to assist with observability and decision-making for security specialists.
+While maintaining the idea of ​​a functional application, the aim was to create a design that balanced component cohesion with minimal add-ons, using a Functional Paradigm, as well as the naming of variables and functions, all to facilitate scalability and maintenance in subsequent tasks such as debugging and refactoring.

+I am an actual worker at Wazuh Cybersecurity Technology as a QA Engineer.

 ---